Michael Fischbach, PhD

 San Francisco CA 94158

 Natural products -- small molecules from microbes -- are used widely in the clinic as antibiotics, anticancer agents, immunosuppressants, and cholesterol-lowering drugs.
-Our lab focuses on three emerging principles that are changing our understanding of which microbes make natural products, what roles they play in the biology of their producers, and how best to discover them:
+Dr. Michael Fischbach focuses on three emerging principles that are changing our understanding of which microbes make natural products, what roles they play in the biology of their producers, and how best to discover them:

-Most known natural products come from exotic soil and marine bacteria.
-We have recently found that bacteria from a surprisingly underexplored niche -- the human body -- are prolific producers of natural products.
-We are currently mining gut- and skin-associated bacteria for natural products that play important roles in human physiology and disease.
+1) Natural products are produced by the human microbiome.
+He is currently mining gut- and skin-associated bacteria for natural products that play important roles in human physiology and disease.